samgolds/axilotl/README.md

 # axilotl

-`axilotl` is a halo-model code for angular power spectra for patchy dark screening: the conversion of CMB photons into axions or dark photons the ionized gas of dark-matter halos.
+`axilotl` is a halo-model code that computes angular power spectra for patchy dark screening -- the conversion of CMB photons into axions or dark photons the ionized gas of dark-matter halos.
 Theoretical and observational details are provided in the following references:
 * [arXiv:2307.15124](https://arxiv.org/abs/2307.15124)
 * [arXiv:2405.08059](https://arxiv.org/abs/2405.08059)
 * [arXiv:2406.02546](https://arxiv.org/abs/2406.02546)
 * [arXiv:2409.10514](https://arxiv.org/pdf/2409.10514)

 Note that the code hasn't been optimized and isn't particularly fast.
-This is largely pragmatic, but, *more importantly*, is consistent with the code's namesake.
+This is partly because there is  no need for a fast dark-screening code, but, *more importantly*, is consistent with the code's namesake.
 Indeed, according to ChatGPT, "Axolotls aren't particularly fast swimmers since they rely on their feathery gills and tail for slow movement.
 While there's no precise measurement of their "top speed," axolotls generally swim at speeds